-Kimerer L. LaMothe is a dancer, philosopher, playwright, and scholar of religion who lives on a farm in upstate New York with her life partner, Geoffrey Gee, one ox, two cows, four cats, nine hens, and three of their five children.
+Kimerer L. LaMothe is a dancer, philosopher, playwright, and scholar of religion who lives on a farm in upstate New York with her life partner, Geoffrey Gee, one turkey, three cows, four cats, ten hens, and two of their five children.

 A pioneer in the field of religion and dance, Kimerer is the author of numerous articles, book chapters, and six books, including Why We Dance: A Philosophy of Bodily Becoming (Columbia University Press), as well as Nietzsche’s Dancers: Isadora Duncan, Martha Graham, and the Revaluation of Christian Values (Palgrave), Between Dancing and Writing: The Practice of Religious Studies (Fordham University Press), and her latest, A History of Theory and Method in the Study of Religion and Dance (Brill Research Perspectives, 2018).
-She regularly lectures, teaches, and consults on the subject of religion and dance, and writes a monthly blog called “What a Body Knows” for Psychology Today.
+Kimerer regularly lectures, teaches, and consults on the subject of religion and dance, and wrote a monthly blog for ten years called “What a Body Knows” for Psychology Today.

 For her blog at Psychology Today, please visit: Blog.

 For more about the farm with a mind of its own, please visit: Farm.